Community Psychoanalysis Certificate Program

 Dr. Deborah Feldheim is a psychiatrist and psychoanalyst in full-time private practice in Washington, D.C.
 A co-founder of the Community Psychoanalysis Certificate Program, she is deeply committed to bringing psychoanalytic thinking to bear on the pressing social, political, and environmental crises of our time.
 Dr. Feldheim teaches and supervises in multiple programs at the Washington Baltimore Center for Psychoanalysis and at George Washington University, where she is an Assistant Clinical Professor of Psychiatry.
 She also serves as a Supervising and Training Analyst at WBCP.
 Her leadership roles have included President of the Center’s Board of Directors , Vice President of Educational Affairs and Co-Chair of its Community Outreach Committee.

-Joy Kassett, PhD earned graduate degrees in social work and public health from Columbia University in New York City and her psychology degree from The Catholic University of America in the District of Columbia.
+Joy Kassett earned graduate degrees in social work and public health from Columbia University in New York City and her psychology degree from The Catholic University of America in the District of Columbia.
 In addition to her graduate degrees, she earned certificates in adult, child and adolescent psychoanalysis and has an independent private practice in Washington, DC.
-Dr. Kassett is the Chair of the Child and Adolescent Psychoanalytic Training Program at the Washington Baltimore Center for Psychoanalysis (WBCP).
+Dr. Kassett is the Chair of the Child and Adolescent Psychoanalytic Training Program at the Washington Baltimore Center for Psychoanalysis (WBCP) and the Co-Chair of the Eastern Child Consortium.
 She is also the Co-Founder of the Community Psychoanalysis Certificate Program (WBCP).
 Dr. Kassett is a teaching analyst at the WBCP and is also on the clinical faculty at The George Washington University and Howard University.
 She is a Clinical Consultant for St. Ann’s Center for Children, Youth and Families in Hyattsville, MD, a residential program for teen mothers and homeless mothers, in transition.

 Faculty

-Tina Adkins.
-PhD. is a research assistant professor with the Texas Institute for Child & Family Wellbeing and is the director of the Sue Fairbanks Psychoanalytic Academy.
+Tina Adkins was a research assistant professor with the Texas Institute for Child & Family Wellbeing and the director of the Sue Fairbanks Psychoanalytic Academy.
 Adkins has worked her entire career in the field of child welfare.
 She began as a child protective services worker and went on to become a counselor and then specialize in attachment and child development.
 She went to London to learn about cutting-edge, child-welfare interventions and obtained two of her degrees from University College London and the Anna Freud Center.
 For her dissertation, she worked with Central Texas foster parents to create a practical, promising intervention for foster and adoptive parents called “Family Minds.”
 She has an MA in Counseling from Texas State University, an MS in Developmental Psychoanalytic Psychology and a Ph.D. in Psychoanalytic Studies from University College London (UCL).
+Dr. Atkins is currently in private practice in Sterling, VA and continues her research coding Reflective Functioning in Parents using The Five-Minute Speech Sample Procedure.

-Sharon Alperovitz, LICSW, is in private practice in Washington, D.C.
+Sharon Alperovitz is in private practice in Washington, D.C.
 She is a Teaching Psychoanalyst and a faculty member of the Psychoanalytic Studies Program and the Observational Studies Program at the Washington Baltimore Center for Psychoanalysis.
-She was active for many years, co-leading Work Discussion groups at Jubilee JumpStart Daycare Center in Adams Morgan, Washington, D.C
+She was active for many years, co-leading Work Discussion groups at Jubilee JumpStart Daycare Center in Adams Morgan, Washington, D.C.

-Elizabeth Hersh, MD, is a psychiatrist in Washington, DC.
+Elizabeth Hersh is a psychiatrist in Washington, DC.
 She is a training analyst at the WPCP and a faculty member of the Observational Studies Program at the Washington Baltimore Center for Psychoanalysis.
-She has also been active for many years, co-leading Work Discussion groups at Jubilee JumpStart Daycare Center in Adams Morgan, Washington, D.C
+She has also been active for many years, co-leading Work Discussion groups at Jubilee JumpStart Daycare Center in Adams Morgan, Washington, D.C.